 OA-BCIG High School, Grades 9–12, Ida County, IA

 As a submitting project, we would like to send up dormant Killifish eggs.
 After settling on the ISS, these eggs are rehydrated.
 After this process is completed, testing begins.
 Results determine if the bone and muscle mass of the fish has been affected, being that micro-gravity's pulling force is no where comparable to Earth's gravity.
 Another part of this testing, since these fish have kidneys, would be able to tell if, even for such a small species, these animals have kidney stones.
 This testing helps with the health of humans.

-- The Physiological Effects of Microgravity and Increased Levels of Radiation on Wild-Type and Genetically Engineered Caenorhabditis elegansz
+The Physiological Effects of Microgravity and Increased Levels of Radiation on Wild-Type and Genetically Engineered Caenorhabditis elegans

 Henry E. Lackey High School, Grade 11, Charles County, MD